 What does "doing maths" look like?

-To help students and their teachers answer those questions, ACEMS sponsors a series of workshops called "Mathscraft - Doing maths like a research mathematician."
+To help students and their teachers answer those questions, ACEMS sponsors a program of workshops called "MathsCraft - Doing maths like a research mathematician."
 The goal of the program is for students and teachers to experience what we believe mathematics is truly about:

 - noticing patterns

 - thinking of ways to extend the problem.

 We want to show that maths isn’t just about getting a right answer.
 It’s about exploring, understanding, and knowing that there's always another question to ask.
 This is the process that a research mathematician goes through when he or she starts to tackle a problem.

 MathsCraft gives students and teachers the opportunity to experience this process for themselves, by grouping them with research mathematicians, and asking them to work through mathematical problems that are similar in style to actual research problems.